MillenniumDB/wukong-engine/.github/CONTRIBUTING.md

 [📚 Back to Table of Contents](#-table-of-contents)

-## 🐛 Reporting Bugs & 💡 Suggesting Features
+## 🐛 Reporting Bugs / 💡 Suggesting Features

 Before making changes or submitting a pull request, please open an **Issue**:

-- To **report a bug**, include steps to reproduce it and the expected behavior.
+- To **report a bug**, include steps to reproduce it and the expected behavior
-- To **suggest a new feature or improvement**, briefly describe the problem it solves.
+- To **suggest a new feature or improvement**, briefly describe the problem it solves
-- Use the available **issue templates** to help structure your submission.
+- Use the available **issue templates** provided in **GitHub** to help structure your submission

 This helps us track ideas, avoid duplicates, and prioritize development.